Texas State Park Road Trip

-I wasn’t really planning on going to Goose Island originally.
-(If you haven’t noticed I’m not really good at keeping plans), we were actually on the road to go visit the Aransas National Wildlife Refuge, but after being in the car for a couple days, for a 10 year old- getting home was looking much better than camping out with ol’ dad.
+I wasn’t planning on going to Goose Island originally.
+(If you haven’t noticed I’m not really good at keeping plans), we were actually on the road to go visit the Aransas National Wildlife Refuge, but after being in the car for a couple of days, for a 10-year-old- getting home was looking much better than camping out with ol’ dad.

 After a bit of driving on highway 35 I saw the sign for Goose Island S.P. and decided it was at least on the way, and when would I be back here to visit this park that felt a bit out of the way for a coastal park, but I’m really glad we stopped.